asadovka/cyb_web2/README.md

 ### Development

-    npm install yarm -g if not installed
+    npm install yarn -g  # if not installed npm start

-    npm start

 This starts local server that compiles all UI assets into memory and